Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/20 - Trees and graphs.md

 ---

-## Tree → Binary Tree Representation
+## Normal Tree → Binary Tree Representation

+*Prepare for a headache, this is a bit confusing but bear with me*

 Any general tree (where a node can have more than 2 children) can be represented as a **binary tree** using the **Left-Child Right-Sibling** technique:

 - Left child → first child
 - Right child → next sibling

-This keeps binary tree operations usable while representing n-ary trees.

 ---